MF366-Coding/WriterClassic/README.md

 * __Ctrl + R__ - Opens the clock plugin

 ## New stuff
+### Open With...
+WriterClassic
+You can make **WriterClassic.exe** as default for certain plain text files.

+Or you can just Open With WriterClassic.

 ### Need some help?
 Don't have a web browser open?
 Need to search something?
 Search directly from WriterClassic using one of the available Search Engines:
 - Google